opl-/beatsaber-http-status/protocol.md

 	"noteCutDirection": "Up" | "Down" | "Left" | "Right" | "UpLeft" | "UpRight" | "DownLeft" | "DownRight" | "Any" | "None", // Direction the note is supposed to be cut in
-	"noteLine": Integer, // The horizontal position of the note, from left to right [0..3] "noteLayer": Integer, // The vertical position of the note, from bottom to top [0..2] "notePos": [ // World position of the note at the time of the event Number, // X value
+	"noteLine": Integer, // The horizontal position of the note, from left to right [0..3] "noteLayer": Integer, // The vertical position of the note, from bottom to top [0..2] "notePosition": [ // World position of the note at the time of the event Number, // X value
         Number, // Y value
         Number, // Z value